 You inhale carbon dioxide every time you breathe in.
 However, what we need is oxygen and therefore carbon dioxide should be expelled quickly again.
 When you use both your nose and mouth you can expel carbon dioxide much faster, and thereby avoid anxiety and/or breathlessness.

 Train your nose and mouth by breathing at a steady pace so that it becomes natural for you to breath like this when you run at lower intensities.
 It continuously trains and increases your ventilatory threshold.
 As the intensity of your run increases, turn more and more towards mouth breathing.

 Learn how to control your breath when running

 There are different techniques for learning how to breathe more efficiently when running.
-A first step is to train your breathing through your mouth and nose, at a steady pace, as explained above.
+The first step is to train your breathing through your mouth and nose at a steady pace, as explained above.

 Next step, is to focus on your breathing rhythm and train rhythmic patterns of breathing.
 Try to follow these patterns of counts at inhaling and exhale at first:

 1:1 at maximum and high-intensity runs